Lokalise illustration for beego framework

 Localize with Lokalise

 I think it’s time to pat yourself on the back since as we speak you and/or your team are challenging the status quo!
-From choosing a quite unripe language Go for your app development, all the way to using the Beego framework beyond Go built-in HTTP facilities to write your RESTful web application, over to putting in extra time to internationalize your web service instead of counting on all your clients to speak English, surely you must have passed a great number of your competitors already!
+From choosing a quite unripe language Go for your app development, all the way to using the Beego framework beyond Go built-in HTTP facilities to write your RESTful web application, over to putting in extra time to internationalize your web service instead of counting on all your clients to speak English, and utilizing translation management system to efficiently handle your multilingual content, surely you must have passed a great number of your competitors already!

 But, why not be a bit less hard on yourself since when it comes to Beego i18n, there’s a much easier, 1000x faster, and much more convenient way just hiding in plain sight?